lmacken/pyrasite/README.rst

 .. split here

-Injects code into a running Python process.
+Pyrasite lets you to inject arbitrary code into an unaltered running Python process.

+It also contains a graphical interface that makes it easy to monitor and introspect running processes.

 Requirements
 ~~~~~~~~~~~~